hotschedules/gettingstarted/docs/rbc-cli.md

 ##Installation & Setup

-rbc-types is included in the rbc-cli as a separate executable.
+rbc-types is included in the bodhi as a separate executable.
 To verify the availability of the tool use

 ````
 > rbc-types -V